SyncfusionExamples/uwp-datagrid-localization/README.md

 2. Add [default resource files](https://github.com/syncfusion/uwp-controls-localization-resource-files) of libraries you are using into `Resources` folder.

+**Note:**
+Consider you are using `SfDataGrid` control in your application.
+Then you need to copy and include `Syncfusion.SfGrid.UWP.Resources.resw` (since `SfDataGrid` present in `Syncfusion.SfGrid.UWP` library) file in your application under `Resources` folder.
+So, now you can know the key names and values of default strings used in `Syncfusion.SfGrid.UWP.dll` library.

 ![Include default resource file to the application](DefaultResourceFile.png)

 3. Now, right click `Resources` folder and select Add and then `New Item`.
 In `Add New Item wizard`, select the `Resources` File option and name the file name as `Syncfusion.SfGrid.UWP.Resources.<culture name>.resw`.
 For example, you have to give name as `Syncfusion.SfDataGrid.UWP.Resources.de.resw` for `German` culture.
 In the same way, add new resource files for other libraries used in your application.